trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 contents of a Trino catalog file that uses the the Iceberg connector to configures different Iceberg metadata catalogs.

-The connector supports multiple Iceberg catalog types; you may use either a Hive metastore service (HMS), AWS Glue, a REST catalog, or Nessie.
+The connector supports multiple Iceberg catalog types; you can use either a Hive metastore service (HMS), AWS Glue, a REST catalog, or Nessie.
 The catalog type is determined by the ``iceberg.catalog.type`` property.
 It can be set to ``HIVE_METASTORE``, ``GLUE``, ``JDBC``, ``REST``, or ``NESSIE``.